Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Regular Personal Data: Standard identifiers like names, addresses, and contact information requiring basic protection measures.

-Special Category Data: Sensitive information including racial origin, political opinions, religious beliefs, health data, and sexual orientation requiring enhanced protection.
+Special Category Data: Sensitive information including racial origin, political opinions, religious beliefs, health data, and sexual orientation requiring enhanced protection, similar to how special category data under UK GDPR demands stricter legal safeguards.

 Criminal Conviction Data: Information about criminal offenses and proceedings requiring specific legal authority for processing.